esign-consulting/logistics/README.md

 ## Logistics API

 The Logistics API documentation is generated through [Swagger](https://swagger.io) and can be checked by accessing the `/logistics/docs` endpoint, after deploying the application.
 In the [Esign Consulting website](http://www.esign.com.br), for example, the Logistics API documentation is available on <http://www.esign.com.br/logistics/docs>.

+## Feature toggles

+The Logistics application has a [feature toggles](https://www.martinfowler.com/articles/feature-toggles.html) admin console that comes with [Togglz](https://www.togglz.org).
+The console can be accessed through the `/logistics/togglz` endpoint, after deploying the application.
+In the [Esign Consulting website](http://www.esign.com.br), for example, the Logistics Feature Flags console is available on <http://www.esign.com.br/logistics/togglz>.